brandur/org/drafts/alerting.md

 My advice for these types of situations is (of course) to try to spend a bit of time trying to tweak or change the alarm so that it's less prone to produce false positives. _However,_ if nothing can easily be done to improve it, it's far better to eliminate the alarm completely than leave it in-place in its degraded state.
 Given a bad alarm, responders are already unlikely to be doing much of anything useful when it goes off, so it's better to save them the pain in the first place.

-An example of this that we had was to put an alert on 500 status codes coming from backend servies when after we had an incident that involved a service going down that we would have been easily able to detect.
+An example of this that we had was to put an alert on 500 status codes coming from backend services when after we had an incident that involved a service going down that we would have been easily able to detect.
 The alert was added, but at a level that would trigger based on occasional ambient spikes in backend errors, which caused it to go off randomly every day or two.
 Every time it did, an operator would have to go in, find the service that was causing the trouble, and compare its current error levels to historical records before deciding how to proceed.
 It didn't take long before operators were ignoring these false positives completely.

 ### Treat Alarms as an Evolving System (#evolve)

 As an extension to the previous point, it's a good idea to always think about your current set of alarms as a evolving system that you can and should be constantly tweaking and improving.
 Obviously this applies to adding new alarms as exotic new failure cases are discovered, but even if what already have works pretty well, there may still be a more optimal configuration or a different alarm that could be put in place that does a better job compared to what's already in there.

-Try to never get yourself in a position where you're cargo culting by keeping alarms around just because they've always been there.
+This also applies in the reverse: try to never get yourself in a position where you're cargo culting by keeping alarms around just because they've always been there.
 Even if you're not the original author of a particular component, take control of its stack and keep it sane.

 ### Empower Recipients to Improve the Situation (#empower-recipients)

 When I first started working at Heroku, we had a global pager rotation where for one day every few weeks, one on-call engineer would respond to any problem that occurred across the entire platform.
 For reasons that are hopefully mostly intuitive, this situation was utterly depraved; engineers would wake up, acknowledge pages, follow playbooks by rote, and hope against all odds that this would be the last page of the night.
 Everyone had strong incentive to fix the problems that were interrupting their sleep and lives half a dozen times a day, but for the most part these problems were in foreign codebases where the cost to patch them would be astronomically high.

-We eventually did away with this abomination by moving to team-based pager rotations and inventing the "ops week", which generally meant that the on-call engineer wasn't working on anything else besides being on-call.
+We eventually did away with this catastrophe by moving to team-based pager rotations and inventing the "ops week", which generally meant that the on-call engineer wasn't working on anything else besides being on-call.
 This would give them a bit of free capacity to go in and address the root problems of any pages that had woken them up, thus empowering them to reduce their own level of pain.

 ### Observe Ownership (#ownership)